 Verify that you have theprivilege on the virtual machine.

 - Right-click a virtual machine in the inventory and select Edit Settings.

-The controller appears in the Virtual Hardware devices list.
+The controller appears in the Virtual Hardware device list.

 - On the Virtual Hardware tab, expand New SCSI Controller, and select the type of sharing in the SCSI Bus Sharing drop-down menu.

 Option Description None Virtual disks cannot be shared by other virtual machines.
 Virtual Virtual disks can be shared by virtual machines on the same ESXi host.
 Select Thick provision eager zeroed when you create the disk.
 Physical Virtual disks can be shared by virtual machines on any ESXi host.
 Select Thick provision eager zeroed when you create the disk.